YoeriNijs/ViennaCMS/README.md

     ```sh
     $ php composer.phar install
     ```
   - Finally, serve the content to the world.
 You can login by typing Admin/admin.
 At the moment, there is no support for editing the password, because this project is for demonstration purposes only.
-However, you can easily overrride the provided password by inserting a password that is encrypted by Bcrypt yourself.
+However, you can easily overrride the default password by inserting a password that is encrypted by Bcrypt yourself.

 # Credits
   * [Logo](https://www.flaticon.com/authors/smashicons)